brianinnes/vPiP/README.md

 # pycupi
-Driving a Polargraph machine
+Driving a drawing machine

 A python library with accompanying Arduino code, based on the gocupi project.
-This port has been modified to run on the Polargraph driver board created by makeBournemouth
+This port has been modified to run on the driver board created by makeBournemouth

 Links: